How to Become an Independent Claims Adjuster

 Learn how to become an independent claims adjuster.
 Research the job description and the education and licensing requirements, and find out how to start a career in insurance claims.

-Do I Want to Be an Independent Claims Adjuster?
+Should I Become an Independent Claims Adjuster?

 Independent claims adjusters handle insurance claims for the loss of property, damages, or personal injury.
 They examine claims, negotiate settlements, and approve or reject claimants' payments.
 A claims adjuster may be tasked with interviewing police, medical professionals, witnesses, attorneys, or claimants to compile information regarding accidents and any resulting injuries.
 The claims adjuster then uses the information compiled from the interviews to complete a report and determine whether and how much to pay a claimant.